 1971: Santana’s third studio album, Santana III, hit #1 in the US.
 It was the third and last album by the group’s Woodstock-era lineup, and subsequent releases were aimed towards a more experimental jazz fusion and Latin sound.
 The band didn’t have another #1 album in the US until Supernatural in 1999.

-1976: “Tonight’s The Night (Gonna Be Alright)” by Rod Stewart became his second #1 hit in the US, spending eight weeks at the top of the Billboard Hot 100, and later became the top selling single of 1977.
+1976: “Tonight’s The Night (Gonna Be Alright)” by Rod Stewart became his second #1 hit in the US, spending eight weeks at the top of the Billboard Hot 100.
+It later became the top selling single of 1977.

 Nat Dove, blues keyboardist, was born in Mumford, TX in 1939.

-John P. Hammond, singer, acoustic blues guitarist, harpist, and son of influential record producer, talent scout, and civil rights activist John H. Hammond, was born in New York City in 1942.
+John P. Hammond, singer, songwriter, musician, producer, and son of influential record producer, talent scout, and civil rights activist John H. Hammond, was born in New York City in 1942.

 Timmy Thomas, R&B singer, keyboardist, songwriter and record producer, best known for his hit song, “Why Can’t We Live Together,” was born in Evansville, IN in 1944.